Guatemala Tours for Seniors

 Guatemala - Discovering Guatemala in 5 days

-Duration 5 days Destinations Guatemala City, Antigua, Chichicastenango, Lake Atitlán, San Juan La Laguna Age Range 2 to 99 year olds Operated in English, Spanish Physical Rating Easy Room Type Singles, Shared Operator Receptivo Aborigen Tours From $2,080
+Duration 5 days Destinations Guatemala City, Antigua, Chichicastenango, Lake Atitlán, San Juan La Laguna Age Range All Ages Welcome Operated in English, Spanish Physical Rating Easy Room Type Singles, Shared Operator Receptivo Aborigen Tours From

 The archaeological wonders of Tikal await with easy walking paths throughout the park.
 Comfortable stay at accessible Casona de la Isla in Flores, featuring ground-floor rooms.
 Mornings offer flexible, self-paced discovery of colonial island streets.

-Duration 2 days Destinations Guatemala City, Flores, Tikal Age Range 4 to 75 year olds Operated in English, Spanish Physical Rating Easy Room Type Singles, Shared Operator GUIDEcuador Travel From
+Duration 2 days Destinations Guatemala City, Flores, Tikal Age Range All Ages Welcome Operated in English, Spanish Physical Rating Easy Room Type Singles, Shared Operator GUIDEcuador Travel From

 Guatemala's cultural treasures unfold from comfortable bases in Antigua and Panajachel.
 The vibrant Chichicastenango market, serene Lake Atitlán boat rides, and magnificent Tikal archaeological site are all easily accessible.
 Includes hotel transfers and daily breakfast, with fixed Sunday/Thursday departures at approx. $240 per day.